In the late 80s, there used to be a signboard in Fiditi that pointed to the path to the village, the signboard had the inscription :

 HOW THE NAME WAS DERIVED

-Some sources claim that it was when Alaafin Ladigbolu was on the throne, while some claim that it was when Alaafin Adeyemi II; the father of the incumbent Alaafin, Adeyemi III was on the throne.
+Some sources claim that it was when Alaafin Ladigbolu was on the throne, while some claim that it was when Alaafin Adeyemi Adeyemi II; the father of the late Alaafin, Adeyemi III was on the throne.

-Then on one market day by noon, an old tattered herbalist called Akinyolu landed in the market square asking for directions to the Alaafin’s palace.
+Then on one market day by noon, an old tattered Ifa Priest called Akinyolu landed in the market square asking for directions to the Alaafin’s palace.

 The market women looked at him with disdain as a result of his dirty and wrinkled look.
 After much ado, Akinyolu was led to the palace.